Xyaneon/LTUAssistant/README.md

 This project depends on the following:
 - `espeak` for audio output
 - [stanford_corenlp_pywrapper][1] for natural language processing
-- The Stanford CoreNLP jar files, which are downloaded by setup.py
+- The Stanford CoreNLP jar files
+- Java (to run Stanford CoreNLP)
 - The Python [SpeechRecognition][2] module for voice input
   - This might also require that the PyAudio packages are installed.
 On Ubuntu, this can be done by running `sudo apt-get install python-pyaudio python3-pyaudio`.
   - It also may require flac command line tools.
 On Ubuntu, this can be done by running `sudo apt-get install flac`
+All of these are downloaded and installed by setup.py, as long as you have git installed.

 It currently runs on Ubuntu-based Linux systems, though we would like to implement cross-platform functionality soon.